-“One common question that I hear as an adoptive parent is, ‘Why did you decide to adopt?’
+“One common question I hear as an adoptive parent is, ‘Why did you decide to adopt?’
 I have heard many other families talk about how faith drove them to the decision or that infertility led to adoption.
 Neither of these apply for us.
 Instead, it was really a matter of, why not adopt?

 Before adopting, my husband and I already had two beautiful children and a pretty great life.
 Neither of us had an interest in starting over and going through the infant and toddler stages again, and I was fine with never experiencing pregnancy again, but we both knew there was something missing.